 Graham Linehan and Arthur Mathews wrote seven scripts for the first series of Father Ted.
 This proved something of a problem, as Channel 4’s order was for six episodes.
 One had to be postponed.
 “Think Fast, Father Ted” is that episode.
 Something of a relic, it’s a pristine example of the first series’s story style, entirely favouring quaint, priestly plotting over cartoonish chaos.
-The episode was pushed back for arbitrary reasons, with Linehan noting that it was even considered as a possible debut for the first series at one point – add another pseudo-pilot to the list.
+The episode was pushed back for arbitrary reasons, with Linehan noting that it was even considered as a possible debut for the first series at one point – add another quasi-pilot to the list.

 The episode still feels like it would work as an introduction.
 It sketches out the traits of each primary character efficiently, and features several classic Ted-and-Dougal scenes.
 The rigged raffle is a good primer for Ted’s well-intentioned deceitfulness, and Dougal’s failure to recognise an upside-down number 11 is one of his more iconic moments.
 The writers are also unusually successful at integrating both Jack’s alcoholism and Mrs Doyle’s tea and sandwiches into the plot.
 Bishop Brennan is even introduced as a shadowy, unseen presence.
 The episode was written before the writers gave up on the idea of Craggy Island’s constant terrible weather, so it shares the first series’s fixation on rain.